This year’s festival takes place on June 14, 2021.

 Drums pound out a steady rhythm.
 A furious flurry of paddles pushing water makes it appear as if a dragon is flying across the rainbows created by arcs of mist.
 A diverse group of people sit on the dragons’ backs, propelling them through the choppy sea.
 Crowds sporting the colours of their team cheer from the shore, encouraging their dragon to beat the others.

-This is the scene at Hong Kong’s annual Dragon Boat Festival, which starts this year on June 18, 2018, with an invitation sporting event the next day that has developed from a much older tradition of dragon boat racing that can still be seen in many parts of Hong Kong.
+This is the scene at Hong Kong’s annual Dragon Boat Festival, which takes place this year on June 7, with an invitation sporting event the next day that has developed from a much older tradition of dragon boat racing that can still be seen in many parts of Hong Kong.
 No longer the preserve of Chinese people, dragon boat racing has become a cross-cultural competitive sport.
 A similar scene plays out in many of the city’s bays and harbours, from Victoria Harbour to Tai O to Stanley.

 As dragon boat fever grips Hong Kong, it’s worth asking: just where does this tradition come from?